 The vulnerabilities documented in ISO/IEC 24772-1:2024 6.27 apply to Java.
 Java contains both a switch statement and a switch expression.

-!!!
+Yyy

+JDK Enhancement Proposal (JEP) 361 titled "Switch Expressions" [2] is a feature introduced in Java 14 that enhances the switch statement, allowing it to be used as an expression.
+This JEP aimed to streamline code, improve readability, and reduce errors associated with traditional switch statements.

 Java currently provides multiple styles of “switch” alternatives: